 The complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant and location, date, and description of the problem.
 Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint will be made available for persons with disabilities upon request.

-The complaint should be submitted by the grievant and/or his/her designee as soon as possible but no later than 60 calendar days after the alleged violation to: Joe Murray, Adams County Administrator and ADA Coordinator, 314 State Street, Natchez, MS 39120.
+The complaint should be submitted by the grievant and/or his/her designee as soon as possible but no later than 60 calendar days after the alleged violation to: Angie King, Adams County Administrator and ADA Coordinator, 314 State Street, Natchez, MS 39120.

-Within 15 calendar days after receipt of the complaint, Joe Murray or his designee will meet with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting, Joe Murray or his designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
+Within 15 calendar days after receipt of the complaint, Angie King or her designee will meet with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting, Angie King or her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of the Adams County Board of Supervisors and offer options for substantive resolution of the complaint.

-If the response by Joe Murray or his designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Adams County Board of Supervisors President or his/her designee.
+If the response by Angie King or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Adams County Board of Supervisors President or his/her designee.

 Within 15 calendar days after receipt of the appeal, the Adams County Board of Supervisors President or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
 Within 15 calendar days after the meeting, the Adams County Board of Supervisors President or his/her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Joe Murray or his designee, appeals to the Adams County Board of Supervisors President or his/her designee, and responses from these two offices will be retained by the Adams County Board of Supervisors for at least three years.
+All written complaints received by Angie King or her designee, appeals to the Adams County Board of Supervisors President or his/her designee, and responses from these two offices will be retained by the Adams County Board of Supervisors for at least three years.